-The Cosmetology program is licensed by the Board of Cosmetology of the South Carolina Department of Labor, Licensing and Regulation.
+The Cosmetology, Esthetics, and Nail Technician programs are licensed by the Board of Cosmetology of the South Carolina Department of Labor, Licensing and Regulation.
+Massage Therapy is approved by the Massage/Body Works Panel of the South Carolina Department of Labor, Licensing and Regulation.